Omniamohamd20/noteApp/README.md

 # noteApp
-note app allow user to add notes , manage user's time , show his calendar and other sevices .
+note app allow user to add notes , manage user's time , show his calendar and other services .

 💻 Built with